Book Now

 Chinese property giant Evergrande has cancelled a contract to buy land rights for a new football stadium, raising $818m for the debt-ridden firm.

-The stadium was for Guangzhou FC, a team that plays in the Chinese Super League and that Evergrande bought a controlling stake of in 2010.
+The stadium was for Guangzhou FC, a team that plays in the Chinese Super League and that Evergrande bought a controlling stake in in 2010.
 The move comes in spite of the fact that construction started two years ago and Evergrande said that money from the deal will be used to settle debts related to the project.

 Evergrande was once renowned as the top-selling property developer in China.
 Its real estate arm owns more than 1300 projects spread across 300 cities, whilst the company also builds theme parks and electric cars.